Self-Care for Mental Health: A Complete How-to Guide

 Find the things that drive your passion and do more of them.
 Doing what makes you truly happy is your contribution to the world.
 Honor your contribution by acknowledging and appreciating how far you’ve come, then allow yourself to shift directions when a new sense of awe come along.

-Adopting a self-care practice is about checking in on your physical body and your inner world—because everything is deeply interconnected.
+Practicing self-care is about checking in on your physical body and your inner world—because everything is deeply interconnected.
+If you get it right, it can improve your life and also help you go through the most challenging times.

 Exotic face masks, pink bubble baths, expensive spa treatments and luxurious vacations will not address the roots of your mental health issues.
 True self-care gives you a solid foundation for building a happier life and developing meaningful relationships, while staying energized and healthy.